PAMmuds4/taiko_jiro_scores/README.md

 # taiko_jiro_scores
-This repository is saved my scores of taiko jiro.
+This repository is saved my scores of taiko jiro.<br>
+They may be used under the following conditions.
+・